fivequarters/fusebit.io/src/_blog/_posts/using-stackoverflow-with-everyauth.md

 Check out the complete code in [GitHub](https://github.com/fusebit/everyauth-express/tree/main/examples/stackoverflow)

 ## To Wrap up
 Congratulations!
-You’ve learned that interacting with StackOverflow API is easy with EveryAuth!
+You’ve learned that interacting with Stack Overflow API is easy with EveryAuth!

 Let us know what you think, don’t hesitate to reach out if you have any questions or comments.
 You can also reach out to me directly through our community [Slack](https://join.slack.com/t/fusebitio/shared_invite/zt-qe7uidtf-4cs6OgaomFVgAF_fQZubfg) and on [Twitter](https://twitter.com/degrammer).